 Train Mentally.
 The mental game can be the hardest part of a long-distance hike.
 Whether it’s steep hills, sore feet, bad weather, fatigue, hunger, or altitude sickness, long-distance hikes take a toll on even the most physically fit hikers.
 Although training mentally is more challenging than training physically, try pushing yourself harder in each subsequent workout.
 Keep practicing overcoming little obstacles and you will see it pay off over time.

 These five prepping strategies should make for an enjoyable hike.
 Exercising daily, starting a month or two in advance (gradually increasing duration and intensity), scoping out the area, becoming comfortable with your equipment, and fortifying your mind are all important keys to success.
 The more you prep now, the less you will have to deal with injuries and mental fatigue during your trek, and the more time and energy you will have for admiring the environment around you.
+You can never underestimate the importance of physical fitness for prepping.

 Are you an experienced hiker?
 What strategies have you found most helpful in preparing for a long-distance hike?
 Tell your fellow Battlboxers on our Facebook page!